veterinarium/slate/source/includes/_events.md

 Events will be sent only for those hospitalizations that have been created from EMR.
 Events on hospitalizations created directly from SFS won`t be sent to EMR webhook.

 Sending events require webhook to be registered in SFS.
+You may register a webhook that will receive all the events associated with your EMR, or you may [register a custom webhook](#register-custom-webhook) for each clinic account.
 Requirements to webhook:

 * HTTP POST method
 * Accepts json object of the [`Event`](the-event-object) type